kimwalisch/primecount/doc/Hard-Special-Leaves.md

 instructions for huge input numbers > 10^27 since the difference of used instructions is slowly decreasing (for larger input values) in favor of 3 counter levels.

-Here is an example implementation of the counting method with multiple counter levels:
+Here is an example implementation of the counting method which supports multiple counter
+levels:

 ```C++
 /// Count 1 bits inside [0, stop]